mjoslyn/react-prismic-hocs/README.md

 This library was built to work with v1 of the Prismic library.

 For a v2 try:
-LoaderComponent with render props - https://gist.github.com/mjoslyn/4a50056f20d0afb127224b2cd36cbccf
-This API compatible with V2 - https://github.com/stefl/react-prismic-hocs
+LoaderComponent with render props - https://gist.github.com/mjoslyn/4a50056f20d0afb127224b2cd36cbccf or this API compatible with V2 - https://github.com/stefl/react-prismic-hocs

 ## Installation